Pakistan defends flood response after over 200 people killed in northwestern district

 Experts say climate change is intensifying the frequency and severity of such extreme weather events in South Asia.

-In Indian-controlled Kashmir, torrential rains triggered flash floods in two villages in Kathua district that killed at least seven people and injured five overnight, officials said.
-Rescue and relief operations are underway.
+Khalid Khan, a weather expert, said Pakistan produces less than 1% of planet-warming emissions but faces heatwaves, heavy rains, glacial outburst floods and now cloudbursts, underscoring how climate change is devastating communities within hours.

-In Kishtwar district, teams are continuing their efforts in the remote village of Chositi, looking for dozens of missing people after the area was hit by flash floods three days earlier.
+In Kishtwar district, teams are continuing their efforts in the remote village of Chositi, looking for dozens of missing people after the area was hit by flash floods last week.
 At least 60 were killed and some 150 injured, about 50 of them critically.

 Thursday’s floods struck during an annual Hindu pilgrimage.
 Authorities rescued over 300 people, while some 4,000 pilgrims were evacuated to safety.